 - Services, using tools defined in the Integrated Family Services model.
 Collaborates with other Clinical Care Coordinators to triage families eligible for Integrated Family Services and enroll them based on need and other relevant factors.

 - Leads and facilitates a weekly Service Delivery Team meeting composed of staff from all program areas within the Children & Family Services (CFS) Department, using a format common to all Service Delivery Teams.

 - Develops service plans in collaboration with clients and Service Delivery Team, according to Integrated Family Services guidelines.

 - Provides intensive care management (including home visiting) to clients with multiple challenges, including families referred by Child Protective Services.

-- May provide short and long-term counseling for adult and/or child clients, depending on care coordination caseload.
+- May provide short and long-term counseling for adult and/or child clients, depending on care coordination caseload and supervisor approval.

 - Maintains an on-going care coordination roster of 10-15 clients.

 - Serves as Coordinator of the Day for the Parent Drop-In program one day per week.

 - Provides oversight and coordination of the Parent Drop-In program, including supporting other staff and interns providing drop-in services.